CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Rebinding/DNS_Rebinding.md

 # rndc reload attacker32.com

-Because of the tasks conducted previously, the DNS mapping for thewww.attacker32.comhas already been cached by the local DNS server, it will not expire until 1000 seconds later.
+Because of the tasks conducted previously, the DNS mapping for the www.attacker32.comhas already been cached by the local DNS server, it will not expire until 1000 seconds later.
 To shorten the waiting, students are allowed to clean out the cache using the following command (on the local DNS server).
 However, this can only be conducted before the attack starts.
 Once the attack starts, students are not allowed